Part 2

 He would fight, of course.

-Slowed by age and injuries, experience made him a lethal opponent to all but the most agile of the young males.
+Slowed by age and injuries, experience alone would make him a lethal opponent to all but the strongest and most agile of the males.

 But soon the day would come when a younger male would tear out his throat.